cygni/paintbot-client-java/README.md

 # Paintbot client in Java

-This a Paintbot Client written in Java 11.
+This is a Paintbot Client written in Java 11.

 ## Requirements